- Fire Prevention

-Comfort Keepers Assisted Living Home Care in Lubbock, TX
+Comfort Keepers In Home Assisted Living in Lubbock, TX

-Assisted Living Home Care for Seniors with Hearing Loss
+In Home Assisted Living from Comfort Keepers for Seniors with Hearing Loss

 Even though hearing loss is common in seniors it can happen gradually, and seniors may not realize it is happening.
 Others may think they have a problem but refrain from telling their loved ones because they are embarrassed.
 Since hearing loss can worsen if it is left untreated, home care agencies say that it’s essential that you identify whether your senior loved one has this issue.
 Some of the most common symptoms of hearing loss include: